hasibferdous/sports_Facility_Booking_Platform/README.md

 ## Features:

 - User can Sign Up and Login using user's email and password and other information.
-- Admin can create any sports facility which contain sports's name, description, pricePerHour, location"
+- Admin can create any sports facility which contain sports's name, description, pricePerHour, location.
+- Admin can update any sports facility related information.
+- Admin can delete any sports facility.
+-

 ### API Endpoints